sgothel/pacman/README.md

 The implementation is inspired by [Toru Iwatani](https://en.wikipedia.org/wiki/Toru_Iwatani)'s original game [Puckman](https://en.wikipedia.org/wiki/Pac-Man).

+## License
+This project is for educational purposes and shall be distributed in source form only.

+This project is licensed under the MIT license.

+Namco holds the copyright on the original Puckman since 1980.

 ## Supported Platforms
 C++17 and better where the [SDL2 library](https://www.libsdl.org/) is supported.